NFL ODDS Hub

 The advantage of a parlay bet is that the more bets you add to your ticket, the greater the payout.

-Each time you add a different selection to your parlay, the odds are multiplied.
-This allows bettors to chase a big payday, without having to risk a lot of money.
+The odds are multiplied each time you add a different selection to your parlay.
+This allows bettors to chase a big payday without risking a lot of money.

-However, the disadvantage of parlay betting is that to win, all bets on your ticket must come through.
+However, the disadvantage of parlay betting is that all bets on your ticket must come through to win.

 If a bettor has five different Over/Under bets on one ticket and four of those come through, but one of them doesn’t, then there is no payout.

-Parlays are gaining in popularity not because they are considered overly successful, but because bettors love to sit down Sunday afternoon with a ticket in hand that has a chance of a big payout.
+Parlays are gaining in popularity not because they are considered overly successful but because bettors love to sit down Sunday afternoon with a ticket that has a chance of a big payout.

-NFL same game parlays (SGP) are new to the industry but are very quickly gaining in popularity.
+NFL same-game parlays (SGP) are new to the industry but are quickly gaining in popularity.

 In years past, sportsbooks would not allow multiple bets from the same game on one parlay ticket.
-This is because of something called correlated odds.
+That is because of something called correlated odds.

-Correlated odds mean that if one outcome happens, then other outcomes from that game are more likely to happen as well.
+Correlated odds mean that if one outcome happens, other outcomes from that game are more likely to happen.

-Recently FanDuel launched their Same Game Parlay betting products and other sportsbooks have been trying to quickly catch up.
+Recently FanDuel launched their Same Game Parlay betting products, and other sportsbooks have been trying to catch up.

 An example of a Same Game Parlay hypothetical bet is: